HughG/holygradle-plugins/developer-readme.md

 ```
 Also copy this file to the 'wrapper-starter-kit' subdirectory.
 It needs to be a separate Gradle
 project because it _uses_ the published plugins.

+## IntelliJ IDEA

+Before opening the project in IntelliJ, make sure you have GRADLE_USER_HOME set as desired,
+and then run `gw tasks` in this folder, to make sure the base Gradle distribution is
+downloaded to your cache, so you can point IntelliJ to it.

+If you open the project with IntelliJ IDEA, it will complain that GRADLE_USER_HOME isn't set.
+You need to set it to the same value as your GRADLE_USER_HOME environment variable.

+After loading, it will prompt you (in the Event Log) to "Import Gradle Project".
+You will
+have to manually select "Use local Gradle distribution" and point to

+  <your GRADLE_USER_HOME>\wrapper\dists\gradle-1.4-bin\47n6g3pbi5plc7n8fn58nkinje\gradle-1.4

 ## Initial Publishing
 If the plugins have never been published before within your organisation, run the following commands.